lizardcat/ai-resume-filter-v2/README.md

 The app uses **cosine similarity** to compute how closely a resume matches a given job description.
 This approach enables semantic matching rather than simple keyword overlap, allowing for a more accurate and meaningful comparison.

 Cosine similarity is a metric used to measure the similarity between two non-zero vectors in a multi-dimensional space.
-In the context of Natural Language Processing (NLP), we convert text data (e.g., resumes and job descriptions) into vector embeddings using a pre-trained language model like 'SentenceTransformers'.
+In the context of Natural Language Processing (NLP), we convert text data (e.g., resumes and job descriptions) into vector embeddings using a pre-trained language model like `SentenceTransformers` (the logic for this is in `ai_logic.py`).
 Once both texts are represented as vectors, cosine similarity quantifies the angle between them:

 **cosine_similarity(A, B) = (A · B) / (||A|| × ||B||)**